taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [7-docs](https://github.com/7-docs/7-docs) - Use any public GitHub repository as a source and ask questions through ChatGPT about it
  * [chatgpt-pre-commit-hooks](https://github.com/dariuszporowski/chatgpt-pre-commit-hooks) - Pre-commit hooks collection that utilizes ChatGPT and OpenAI platform to validate changes made to the codebase.
  * [chatpad](https://github.com/deiucanta/chatpad) - Not just another ChatGPT user-interface!
+ * [chatgpt-nuxt](https://github.com/lianginx/chatgpt-nuxt) - A ChatGPT-like project based on the Nuxt.js framework, supporting the switching between OpenAI and Azure APIs, and supporting dark mode and switching between multiple languages including Chinese, English, and Japanese.

 ## Others